geopython/GeoHealthCheck/docs/admin.rst

 Build Documentation
 -------------------

-Open a command line, (if needed activate your virtualenv) and move into the directory  ``GeoHealthCheck/doc/``.
+Open a command line, (if needed activate your virtualenv or your `pixi` environment) and enter `invoke refresh_docs` or `pixi run docs`.
-In there, type ``make html`` plus ENTER and the documentation should be built locally.
+Find the generated HTML docs under `docs/_build/html/index.html`.